Deependrashukla/Web-Development/Silly/README.md

 # React Chat Bot Project

 This project is a React-based chat interface where users can interact with various text-transforming bots.
 The application mimics the look and feel of popular messaging platforms like Discord or Slack while demonstrating different text manipulation techniques.
+Here is the deployed link of chatbot: **https://silly-chat-bot.netlify.app**

 ## Features